amanzi/ats-short-course/README.md

 * A python3 build with all needed libraries for common ATS-based tasks.
 * Watershed Workflow and Tinerator, two common ATS meshing workflow tools.

+The [short course files](#getting-the-short-course-files) will reside on the participants' computers and any changes will be available after exiting the Docker container.

 # Participant: set up for a short course

 This has been tested on Linux, Mac OSX, and, to a lesser extent, Windows systems.
 The expectation is that this short course should work on any of these systems, but it is our first short course, so please be patient.
 If you find bugs in the docker container or this material, please feel free to ask for help on the [ATS user's group](mailto:ats-users@googlegroups.com) or by submitting an Issue here.